KDE/digikam-doc/supported_materials/image_formats.rst

 This dependence on other libraries means that it is not possible to give a definitive list of all of the formats that will be available on your system.
 At the very least JPEG, PNG, and TIFF should be available.

 digiKam only displays files that are in formats that it understands.
 It does this by looking at the file extension on the files and checking this against a predefined list.
 If the file extension is in the list digiKam will show the file in the Image View, provided the appropriate library is installed.
-You can change the list of file extensions that digiKam will accept; see the Configuration section for more details.
+You can change the list of file extensions that digiKam will accept; see :ref:`this configuration section <mime_types_settings>` for more details.

 Almost all digital cameras store photographs in one of two formats: JPEG or RAW.
 Many cameras enable you to select which of these formats to use.
 A full description of these formats can be found `at the Wikipedia <https://en.wikipedia.org/wiki/Image_file_formats>`_. digiKam supports both of these formats.